cucumber/aruba/README.md

 Our Focus:
 * Test the user-interaction with the commands at runtime &ndash; this excludes the process of installation/deployment of commands like installing Rubygems with `gem install <your-gem>`.

-**This is the [latest](https://github.com/cucumber/aruba/blob/master/README.md) version of our README.md.
-If you want to see the one of the last released version of "aruba", please have a look at this [one](https://github.com/cucumber/aruba/blob/still/README.md).**

 ## Install